4th-earth/site-fourth-earth/site-raw/content.md

 Proficiency Ranks represent the level of proficiency a [Character](#characters) has performing certain Actions, using a tool, or combination.
 Proficiency Points are sub-aspects of a Proficiency Rank.

 - Each Rank MUST require earning two or more Proficiency Points toward the rank.
-	- Each rank SHOULD be achievable in roughly four attempts.
+	- Each Rank SHOULD be achievable in roughly four attempts.
 	- Proficiency Points SHOULD NOT be earned if the Difficulty Rating is 0.
 - The implementation SHOULD be stable for the entire Session.
-	- The implementation MAY be adjusted from session to Session.
+	- The implementation MAY be adjusted from Session to Session.
 	- These adjustments SHOULD be minimal from one Session to the next.
-- Action Types SHOULD have more possible ranks than tools.
+- Action Types SHOULD have more possible Ranks than Tools.
 We RECOMMEND:
 	- 4 Proficiency Points per rank.
-	- 3 ranks per Action Type.
+	- 3 Ranks per Action Type.
-	- 1 rank per tool; general, not specific (a knife is a knife, however, a knife used for cooking is different than a knife used for combat–even if it's the exact same knife).
+	- 1 Rank per Tool; general, not specific (a knife is a knife, however, a knife used for cooking is different than a knife used for combat–even if it's the exact same knife).
-- Each rank MAY increase the number of dice in the [Dice Pool](#dice-pools) by 1.
+- Each Rank MAY increase the number of dice in the [Dice Pool](#dice-pools) by 1.
-- Using a tool MAY reduce the [Difficulty Rating](#difficulty-rating) of an Action up to 2 levels.
+- Using a Tool MAY reduce the [Difficulty Rating](#difficulty-rating) of an Action up to 2 levels.

 ## Life Batteries

-Life batteries represent the life force of a [Character](#characters).
-Battery Points are a sub-aspect of Life Batteries.

-- Batteries MUST be the same for all Characters in a [Setting](#setting) with the same rules applied (even non-player Characters and enemies).
+- Batteries MUST be the same for all [Characters](#characters) in a [Setting](#setting) with the same rules applied (even non-player Characters and enemies).
-	- Batteries MAY be created before play begins, however, we RECOMMEND creating Life Batteries as the story progresses based on the Actions of Characters.
-(Players may decide a stealth battery is appropriate while playing and add it to all Characters).
+	- Batteries MAY be created before play begins, however, we RECOMMEND creating Life Batteries as the story progresses based on Actions of Characters.
+(Players may decide a stealth Battery is appropriate while playing and add it to all Characters).
 - Batteries MUST have multiple ways to recharge.
 	- Some recharging methods SHOULD be player initiated (sleep, for example).
-	- The implementation SHOULD favor a "both ways" approach; if batteries can recharge multiple ways, they SHOULD be able to drain multiple ways (starvation, for example).
+	- The implementation SHOULD favor a "both ways" approach; if Batteries can recharge multiple ways, they SHOULD be able to drain multiple ways (starvation, for example).
 - Batteries MUST NOT be negative.
 - The number of Batteries SHOULD be kept to a minimum to reduce administrative overhead and maintain tension.
-- Batteries SHOULD have the same maximum number of Battery Points for each battery.
+- Each Battery SHOULD have the same maximum number of Battery Points for each battery.
 - Battery Points MAY be used to reduce [Difficulty Ratings](#difficulty-rating); we RECOMMEND reducing Difficulty Rating 1 level for each Battery Point spent.

 ## Characters